rcl-cloud-apps/cloud101/5-webapp.md

 nav_order: 6
 ---

-# Web App
+# Lesson 5 Web App

-You can install and use many popular open source web applications.
-In this section, you will learn how to install an eCommerce web application.
+You can install and use many popular open source web applications for your organization.
+In this lesson, you will learn how to install an e-Commerce web application.

 ## Prerequisites

-- Before you proceed with this tutorial, you should have created a **Resource Group** in your Subscription
+- Before you proceed with this lesson, you should have created a **Resource Group** in your Subscription

 - You should have created a **Plan** to host your web app

-- You should have created a **Database** to store the data for your web application
+- You should have created a **Database** to store the data for your web app

 ## Create a Web Application